streamingfast/substreams-sink-sql/README.md

 # Substreams Sink SQL

-This is a command line tool to quickly sync a Substreams with a PostgreSQL database.
+The Substreams:SQL sink helps you quickly and easily sync Substreams modules to a PostgreSQL or Clickhouse database.

 ### Quickstart